Lincoln / Broadway Street History

 Image Source: The Denver Public Library, Western History Collection, Call Number X-26391

 Did you Know?
 Eugenie Putz Underhill (Charpiot)'s story starts in France in 1834. .
-She and her brothers came over to the US and first settled in Chicago, Illinois where her father, Pierre Charpiot, started the first french hotel on LaSalle Street.
-Considered the the 'Third women to cross into the Rockies", she arrived by wagon train in 1859 to Denver, she and her Brothers are known as one of the first pioneer families of Colorado.
+She and her brothers came over to the US and first settled in Chicago, Illinois where her father, Pierre Charpiot, started the first French hotel on LaSalle Street.
+Considered the “Third woman to cross into the Rockies", she arrived by wagon train in 1859 to Denver, she and her Brothers are known as one of the first pioneer families of Colorado.

 It seems everyone in the Charpiot family found some notoriety in Business or reputation.
 But whatever happened to all of those glorious costumes?